top of page

 Common Reed or Phragmites (Phragmites australis)

-● Increases risk of marsh fires
+● These plants Increase the risk of marsh fires.

-● Can damage structure of marshes
+● Common Reed can damage structure of marshes.

-• ● Landowners can eliminate or reduce fertilizer, herbicide and pesticide use
+• ● Landowners can eliminate or reduce fertilizer, herbicide and pesticide use to reduce the abundance of Common Reeds.

-● Do not purposely plant it; instead consider planting only native species in gardens
+● Do not purposely plant it; instead consider planting only native species in gardens.

-● Avoid transporting Phragmites either via equipment or as compost
+● Avoid transporting Phragmites either via equipment or as compost.

 Seaside Sustainability is monitoring populations on the North Shore to experiment with organic alternatives to the current eradication methods.
 This initiative is used as a means of restoring the marsh, organically, safely, and responsibly.